1imo/New-NEA/docs/Front-End/Pages/PAGE - Portal.md

 ### On First Render

 We create a function that will run periodically, every 40ms, in order to create animation frames.
 This interval aims to adjust the X position of elements to move them horizontally.
 Every time the function is ran, the elements move by 1px.
-Every 96th time, they have moved forward by an entire position and pop the first one to the rear of the queue creating a circular queue like the [[Queue]] module.
+Every 96th time, they have moved forward by an entire position and pop the first one to the rear of the queue creating a circular queue like the [[Circular Queue]] module.

 ```
 Define a Portal component: